bo1929/KRANK/README.md

 ### Building a KRANK library
 Please run `krank build --help` to see all options and defaults.
-KRANK requires two input files: a taxonomy and a mapping from taxon IDs to paths of input sequences.
+KRANK requires two input files: a taxonomy and a mapping from taxon IDs to file paths (or FTP URLs) of input sequences.
+For both URLs and files, the input can be `gzip` compressed.
-The path to the directory in which the krank library will be initialized, built, or updated must be stated with `--library-dir` or `-l`.
+The path to the directory in which the krank library will be created, (or updated) must be stated with `--library-dir` or `-l`.

 #### Input sequences
 The input sequences could be assembled genomes (contigs or reads are also possible).